 Collected during various service experiences coordinated through the Shoval Center for Engagement and Learning, King’s College students and staff will display photographs that reflect the social justice issues of hunger and homelessness during a free public exhibition, titled “Hungering for Justice,” from Monday, Nov.
 4, through Dec.
 13 in the Widmann Gallery.

 King’s College students Taylor Brainard, Jesse Harvey, and Kelsey Jones have been awarded full-tuition scholarships to study in Northern Ireland during the 2013-2014 academic year as part of the Irish-American Scholars Program.

-Taylor Brainard was awarded a full-tuition scholarship through the Irish-American Scholars Program to study at the University of Ulster in Jordanstown, Northern Ireland.
-She is a junior majoring in marketing and mass communications.
+Brainard is studying during the fall semester at the University of Ulster in Jordanstown, Northern Ireland.
+The recipient of a Presidential Scholarship at King’s, Brainard is a junior majoring in marketing with a minor in mass communications.

 William Reynolds, MPAS, PA-C, associate clinical professor and clinical director of the King’s College Department of Physician Assistant Studies, will serve a one-year appointment as second vice speaker for the American Academy of Physician Assistants (AAPA) House of Delegates.